-Fleet Air Arm Remembrance Poppy Lapel Pin
+Fleet Air Arm Remembrance Poppy Lapel Pin (FAR)

 Wear this Fleet Air Arm Remembrance Poppy Pin with pride at any time of the year not just Remembrance Week.

 Rear rubber pin fastener.

 Free UK Postage & Packaging

 International postage will be added at checkout using Royal Mails current International Large letter Tariffs

 The Fleet Air Arm (FAA) is the branch of the British Royal Navy responsible for the operation of naval aircraft.
 The Fleet Air Arm currently operates the AgustaWestland Merlin, Westland Sea King, and AgustaWestland Wildcat helicopters and the BAE Hawk.
 Helicopters such as the Lynx and Westland Wasp have been deployed on smaller vessels since 1964, taking over the roles once performed by biplanes such as the Fairey Swordfish.

 The Fleet Air Arm was formed in 1924 as an organisational unit of the Royal Air Force which was then operating the aircraft embarked on RN ships – the Royal Naval Air Service having been merged with the British Army's Royal Flying Corps in 1918, to form the Royal Air Force – and did not come under the direct control of the Admiralty until mid-1939.
 During the Second World War, the Fleet Air Arm operated aircraft on ships as well as land-based aircraft that defended the Royal Navy's shore establishments and facilities.
 (Wikipedia)